cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 ambiguous.

 [^tdate]: The prelude as included here does not yet have a .regexp
-        annotation on tdate, but we probably do want to have one.
+        control on tdate, but we probably do want to have one.

 ## Use with JSON {#sec-json}